 Hair damage is another thing to look out for.
 There are many causes of damage to the hair.
 Nevertheless, damaged hair tends to be dryer and as we’ve mentioned dry hair will tend to frizz more.

 Your habits when it comes to your hair can greatly affect the damage it develops.
 Overusing heat styling tools, over washing, too much coloring, and other harsh treatments could all contribute to the damage.
+Remember to brush your hair when it’s wet if you’ve got curly hair.

 Ways On How To Tame Frizzy Hair